-It’s official, peak season is here.
-It’s the end of the Australian winter and we’re now well into spring.
+The end of the Australian winter and well into spring.
+It is then shipping peak season time.

 Shipping internationally hits some choppy waters around this time of year.
 But if handled well, shippers can avoid disappointment and rolled bookings along the way.